-If you're about to add a new dog to your family, you'll want to learn everything you can about canine health and wellness.
-Puppies' hearts beat faster than those of adult humans, and dogs have different ways of showing pain or distress.
+If you are about to add a new dog to your family, you will want to learn everything you can about canine health and wellness.
+Puppies hearts beat faster than those of adult humans, and dogs have different ways of showing pain or distress.
 Being aware of what is normal for your dog will help you recognize when your pet is sick and needs to seek veterinary attention.
 Many illnesses have a better prognosis (and lower expenses) with prompt veterinary care.

-Before you bring your puppy home, you'll want to identify a good local vet and animal emergency care center in your area.
-You'll also want to puppy-proof your home by removing any potentially dangerous or breakable items from puppy height.
+Before you bring your puppy home, you will want to identify a good local vet and animal emergency care center in your area.
+You will also want to puppy-proof your home by removing any potentially dangerous or breakable items from puppy height.
 Just like toddlers, puppies have a lot of energy and curiosity and no ability to tell a dangerous item from a toy.

-In general, dogs' body temperatures are higher than those of humans.
-In fact, canine "normal" body temperature range is 100.5 to 102.5 F (38 to 39.2 C).
+In general, a dog's body temperature is higher than a human's.
+In fact, a canine's normal body temperature range is 100.5 F to 102.5 F (38 C to 39.2 C).
 A body temperature below 100 F or above 103 F warrants a call to your veterinarian.

 Respiratory rate is the number of breaths per minute.
 Normal respiratory rates are assessed when the dog is resting.
 The standard respiratory rate for dogs is 1 to 34 breaths per minute unless panting.

 A dog that is in pain, having heart or respiratory problems, suffering from heatstroke, or simply excited will usually have increased respiratory rates.
 It is important to gauge the overall situation and condition of the animal to assess the respiratory rate.
-Panting is how dogs release heat so don't be concerned if you see Fido panting on a hot summer day.
+Panting is how dogs release heat so do not be concerned if you see your dog panting on a hot summer day.

 The standard heart rate in dogs is 60 to 100 beats per minute for large breeds, and 100 to 140 for small breeds.
 Larger dogs have slower rates than small dogs, and dogs that are in good physical shape will have lower heart rates than dogs of similar age and size who are not physically fit.
 Puppies typically have higher heart rates; up to 180 beats per minute is normal for dogs up to one year of age.

-If you don't plan on breeding, most vets recommend that you spay or neuter your pets to cut down on unwanted litters.
+If you do not plan on breeding, most vets recommend that you spay or neuter your pets to cut down on unwanted litters.
 Spaying or neutering can also reduce unwanted behaviors that can create issues for you and your dog.